eth-easl/cachew_experiments/README.md

 Clients fetch data from the workers that are assigned to them by the dispatcher.
 Clients and workers periodically send heartbeats to the dispatcher to maintain membership in the service and provide metrics used for the autoscaling and autocaching policies.

+## <a name="prerequisites"/>Prerequisites

+### General Prerequisites

+Our scripts make extensive use of the `gcloud CLI` tool.
+As a consequence, this tool is a prerequisite for setting up VMs and running experiments.
+Please follow [this tutorial](https://cloud.google.com/sdk/docs/install) to install it.
+We additionally make use of the `gsutil` tool.
+To install it, please follow [this tutorial](https://cloud.google.com/storage/docs/gsutil_install).
+We also suggest that you use Python 3.9 when using Cachew.
+In this sense we recommend [PyEnv](https://github.com/pyenv/pyenv) as a means to install and manage multiple python versions and virtual environments.

+### Software Prerequisites for Full Service Deployment

+If you plan to deploy Cachew as a full service, you will need to set up a client VM which meets the following software dependencies:

+* Ubuntu 18.04.5 LTS (GNU/Linux 5.4.0-1072-gcp x86\_64) with root access
+* kubectl v1.21.3
+* kops v.1.20
+* Nvidia GPU Driver v460.27.04
+* CUDA v11.2
+* cuDNN v8.1
+* Python 3.9.12
+* Google Cloud SDK (preferably v384.0.0)

+To deploy the service itself, one requires
+* A Docker image deploying Cachew builds with CPU-only support.
+This is used in the Cachew service for the Dispatcher and Workers
+* A client-only build of Cachew with GPU/TPU support.

+A safe commit hash at which these can be built is `c7b02e90b4384e721f7c6b13ec55a21cd5295a47`.

+### Hardware Prerequisites for Full Service Deployment

+If you plan to deploy a Full Cachew Service, you will need the following hardware for your Client VM:

+* Intel or AMD x86 CPU with hardware virtualization support
+* Nvidia V100 GPUs or v3-8 TPUs
+* Around 50 GB of disk space on your root partition

+For the Dispatcher as well as the Worker nodes, one requires only VMs with compute power.
+No accelerators are required.

+### Deployment and Experiment Automation

+Since deploying a cluster and running experiments can be complicated, we provide a set of scripts which automate these processes.
+For deploying a client VM you can use the scripts in the [deploy](deploy).
+Scripts for running artifact evaluations are found in [experiments](experiments).
+Further information on how to use this is provided in [this section](#artifact_eval).

 ## Getting Started

 ### Repository structure